solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

    1. rewards distribution phase - during which the calculated epoch rewards for the active stake accounts are distributed.

-To help maintain the total capital balance and track/verify the reward distribution during rewarding phases, a new sysvar account, `EpochRewards`, is proposed.
-The `EpochRewards` sysvar holds the balance of the rewards that are pending for distribution.
+A new sysvar account, `EpochRewards`, will track and verify the reward distribution during rewarding phases.

 ### Rewards Calculation

-Reward calculation phase computes all the rewards that need to be distributed for the active stake accounts, and partitions the reward into a number of chunks for distribution in the next phase.

-Currently, on Solana Mainnet Beta with ~550K active stake accounts, epoch reward calculation takes around 10 seconds on average.
-This will make it impossible to perform rewards computation synchronous within one block.

-However, there are quite a few promising optimizations that can cut down the reward computation time.
-An experiment for reward calculation optimization (https://github.com/solana-labs/solana/pull/31193) showed that we can cut the reward calculation time plus vote reward distribution time to around 1s.
-This makes synchronous reward computation and asynchronous reward distribution a feasible approach.
-We also believe that there is room for more optimization to further cut down the above timing.

-Therefore, the following design is based on the above optimization.
 The reward calculation will be performed at the first block of the epoch, block height `X`.
 Once the full rewards are calculated, the rewards will be partitioned into distribution chunks stored in the bank, which will then be distributed during the `reward distribution` phase.

 To ensure that each block distributes a subset of the rewards in a deterministic manner for the current epoch, while also randomizing the